emojidex/slate/source/includes/_api.md

 ---- | -------
 201  | an array containing emoji codes and times and dates used 401  | {"status":"wrong authentication token"}

+*Return Data*

+┏history: an array containing emoji codes and times and dates used
+┃┣emoji_code: the :code: of the emoji
+┃┣times_used: the total number of times used by this users
+┃┗last_used: the :code: of the emoji
+┗meta: meta data about the history array
+　┣count: the count of history items [limit] contained in this response
+　┣total_count: the total count of entries in this users history
+　┗page: the current page of history

 **Adding to history:**
 Whenever a user uses an emoji you should append to their history by performing a POST on the